Cody-W-Tucker/Research/Supporting Docs/SHAP.md

 ### Resonance

-SHAP connects with other explainable AI techniques like [[Explainable AI (XAI)]] and [[Feature Importance]], which also aim to provide insights into model behavior.
+SHAP connects with other explainable AI techniques like [[xAI]] and [[Feature Importance]], which also aim to provide insights into model behavior.
 Its principles resonate with broader concepts in [[Game Theory]] and [[Cooperative Learning]], highlighting the importance of attributing contributions in complex systems.

 ### Distinction